Skip to main content

 Fejø

 Fejø is integrated into the Danish electrical grid but lacks connectivity to the natural gas network.
-Energy consumption predominantly relies on gasoline, fuel oil, and wood.The island's vision is twofold: achieving a complete shift to renewable energy sources for all energy needs and establishing the island as a self-sufficient energy producer.Watch this statement by citizens of Fejø to learn more about their motivation and the secretariat's work.
+Energy consumption predominantly relies on gasoline, fuel oil, and wood.The island's vision is twofold: achieving a complete shift to renewable energy sources for all energy needs and establishing the island as a self-sufficient energy producer.As part of the 30 for 2030 call the following activities are planned: The first activity involves conducting a feasibility study for upgrading or replacing two old windmills.

 La Graciosa